ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/datetime.md

 ## Shift... {#shift}

-Add/subtract the specified number of units to/from the component in the internal representation and update the other fields.
+Add/subtract the specified number of units to the component in the internal representation and update the other fields.

 Returns either an updated copy or NULL, if an update produces an invalid date or other inconsistencies.

-**List of functions **
+**List of functions**

 * ```DateTime::ShiftYears(Resource<TM>{Flags:AutoMap}, Int32) -> Resource<TM>?```
 * ```DateTime::ShiftQuarters(Resource<TM>{Flags:AutoMap}, Int32) -> Resource<TM>?```